2 Using lavaan

 ## 1.981

-## based on a different set of observed variables
+## some models are based on a different set of observed variables

 ##